Merchant Marine Act of 1920: Seamen's rights

 Any sailor who shall suffer personal injury in the course of his employment may, at his election, maintain an action for damages at law, with the right to trial by jury, and in such action all statutes of the United States modifying or extending the common-law right or remedy in cases of personal injury to railway employees shall apply....

 The law allows U.S. seamen to bring actions against ship owners based on claims of unseaworthiness or negligence, rights not afforded by common international maritime law.

 The United States Supreme Court, in Chandris, Inc., v.
 Latsis, 515 U.S. 347, 115 S.Ct.
 2172 (1995), set a benchmark for determining the status of any employee as a "Jones Act" seaman.
-Workers who spend less than 30 percent of their time in the service of a vessel on navigable waters are presumed not to be seaman under the Jones Act.
+Workers who spend less than 30 percent of their time in the service of a vessel on navigable waters are presumed not to be seamen under the Jones Act.
 The Court ruled that any worker who spends more than 30 percent of their time in the service of a vessel on navigable waters qualifies as a seaman under the act.
 Only maritime workers who qualify as a seaman can sue for damages under the Jones Act.

 An action under the Jones Act may be brought in either a U.S. federal court or a state court.
 The right to bring an action in state court is preserved by the "savings to suitors" clause, 28 U.S.C. § 1333.
 The seaman-plaintiff is entitled to a jury trial, a right not afforded in maritime law absent a statute authorizing it.

 Under the Jones Act, maritime law has a statute of limitations of three years, meaning that seamen have three years from the time the injury occurred to sue.
 If an injured seaman does not sue within that period, their claim may be dismissed as time-barred.